Principles of Total Quality Management & Eight Principles of TQM

 Total Quality Management Tools

 The researchers introduced many tools of the TQM that help the industry operate smoothly with profit.
-These tools can help the industry in many approaches.
-For example, the fundamental strategies are; identifying difficulties with quality, analyzing data, collecting information, identifying the leading causes of the problems, and assessing the results.
+These tools can help the industry in many ways.
+For example, the fundamental strategies are: identifying difficulties with quality, analyzing data, collecting information, identifying the leading causes of the problems, and assessing the results.

 Quality Strategy to Profitability in the Organization